The Afghan Special Immigrant Visa Program

 What is the Afghan Special Immigrant Visa Program?

 - In 2009, Congress passed the Afghan Allies Protection Act of 2009.
-The act provides special immigrant visas (SIVs) to Afghans who have worked as translators or interpreters, or who were employed by, or on behalf of, the U.S. government in Afghanistan, and whose lives are now threatened because of their work in support of the U.S. mission.
+The Act provides special immigrant visas (SIVs) to Afghans who have worked as translators or interpreters, or who were employed by, or on behalf of, the U.S. government in Afghanistan, and whose lives are now threatened because of their work in support of the U.S. mission.
 These visas allow these wartime allies to resettle in the United States.
-A similar program was enacted in 2006 for Iraqi translators, interpreters, and workers, but that program expired in 2014.
+A similar program was enacted in 2006 for Iraqi translators, interpreters, and workers, but that program stopped accepting new applications in 2014 and Iraqis apply directly to the U.S. Refugee Admissions Program now instead.

 Why is the Afghan Special Immigrant Visa Program Important?